xibe/docs/README.md

 <img src="/docs/assets/docs_live_collaboration_light.gif" width="100%" align="center"/>

-## Why use Docs ❓
+## Why use Docs?

-Docs is a collaborative text editor designed to address common challenges in knowledge building and sharing.
+Docs is a collaborative text editor designed to address common challenges in knowledge-building and sharing.

 ### Write
-*   😌 Simple collaborative editing without the formatting complexity of markdown
-*   🔌 Offline?
-No problem, keep writing, your edits will get synced when back online
+*   😌 Docs offers simple, accessible online editing to all
-*   💅 Create clean documents with limited but beautiful formatting options and focus on content
+*   💅 Create clean documents with beautiful formatting options
+*   🖌️ Focus on your content using either the in-line editor, or [the Markdown syntax](https://www.markdownguide.org/basic-syntax/)
-*   🧱 Built for productivity (markdown support, many block types, slash commands, keyboard shortcuts).
+*   🧱 Docs is built for productivity, with many block types accessible from the `/` slash commands, as well as keyboard shortcuts.
+*   🔌 Need to write while offline?
+No problem!
+Keep writing, your edits will get synced once you're back online
-*   ✨ Save time thanks to our AI actions (generate, sum up, correct, translate)
+*   ✨ Save time thanks to our AI actions, such as rephrasing, summarizing, fixing typos, translating, or even turn your text into a prompt!

 ### Collaborate
-*   🤝 Collaborate with your team in real time
+*   🤝 Enjoy live editing!
+Collaborate with your team in real time
 *   🔒 Granular access control to ensure your information is secure and only shared with the right people
-*   📑 Professional document exports in multiple formats (.odt, .doc, .pdf) with customizable templates
+*   📑 Export your content in multiple formats (`.odt`, `.doc`, `.pdf`) with customizable templates
-*   📚 Built-in wiki functionality to turn your team's collaborative work into organized knowledge `ETA 02/2025`
+*   📚 _Coming soon!
+Built-in wiki functionality to turn your team's collaborative work into organized knowledge_

 ### Self-host
-*   🚀 Easy to install, scalable and secure alternative to Notion, Outline or Confluence
+*   🚀 Anyone can install Docs on their server, provided you have the necessary configuration

 ## Getting started 🔧

-### Test it
+### Test Docs!

-Test Docs on your browser by logging in on this [environment](https://impress-preprod.beta.numerique.gouv.fr/docs/0aa856e9-da41-4d59-b73d-a61cb2c1245f/)
+You can test Docs right now in your browser by logging in on [this test environment](https://impress-preprod.beta.numerique.gouv.fr/) using the following credentials:

 ```
 email: test.docs@yopmail.com
 password: I'd<3ToTestDocs
 ```

-### Run it locally
+### Run Docs locally

-> ⚠️ Running Docs locally using the methods described below is for testing purposes only.
-It is based on building Docs using Minio as the S3 storage solution but you can choose any S3 compatible object storage of your choice.
+> ⚠️ The methods described below for reunning Docs locally using is **for testing purposes only**.
+It is based on building Docs using Minio as the S3 storage solution.
+You can choose the S3-compatible object storage solution of your choice.

 **Prerequisite**

-Make sure you have a recent version of Docker and [Docker Compose](https://docs.docker.com/compose/install) installed on your laptop:
+Make sure you have a recent version of Docker and [Docker Compose](https://docs.docker.com/compose/install) installed on your server.
+Use these commands to check for versions:

 ```shellscript
 $ docker -v